badboysm890/Clara-Term/README.md

 ## Acknowledgments

-- G4F (https://github.com/xtekky/gpt4free) for offline support.
+- G4F (https://github.com/xtekky/gpt4free) for their role in offline AI support.
 - GUVI Geek Network Pvt.
-Ltd. (https://www.guvi.in/).
+Ltd. (https://www.guvi.in/) for their vital collaboration.